-Migliaccio & Rathod LLP is currently investigating plywood sourced from Brazilian suppliers that were falsely certified as structurally sound.
-This has posed big problems particularly in Southeastern states like Florida where, in response to hurricane conditions, some local governments have required installation of structurally sound plywood that is “PS-109 compliant.”
+Migliaccio & Rathod LLP is currently investigating plywood sourced from Brazilian suppliers that was falsely certified as structurally sound.
+This has posed big problems particularly in Southeastern states like Florida where, in response to hurricane conditions, some local governments have required installation of structurally sound plywood that is “PS 1-09 compliant.”

 Plywood that meets the PS 1-09 grade standard is labeled on the face of the panel with a stamp that designates the certifying agency, along with other information.
 It was recently revealed that 1.5 out of every 10 plywood panels installed in the US during 2017-2018 failed to meet the PS 1-09 standard, despite being labeled as compliant.
 In Florida, the failure rate is at least as high as 4 out of every 10 panels for panels that supposedly meet the PS 1-09 standard.
 If you purchased plywood for hurricane preparation or for other reasons, you can check to see whether it is potentially noncompliant.
 To do so, check the stamp on a panel – if it has “PFS-TECO” or “TPI” then it may be substandard and we may be able to help.